Continuing Education Activity

-Combination therapy comprises treatment regimens that include multiple antifungals from different classes, and antifungal agents combined with non-antifungal agents.
+Combination therapy comprises treatment regimens that include multiple antifungals from different classes and antifungal agents combined with non-antifungal agents.
 Non-antifungal drug targets include heat shock proteins, calcineurin, lysine acetyltransferase, lysine deacetylase, protein kinase C, and fungal sphingolipids.
-[Level V]
+[Level 5]

-Antifungal adjuvants have the potential to enhance and or extend the efficacy of existing antifungal regimens and limit resistance.
+Antifungal adjuvants can enhance and or extend the efficacy of existing antifungal regimens and limit resistance.
 Some of these encouraging adjuvants could eventually be the standard of care in antifungal-adjuvant combination therapy.
 The potential adjuvants include drugs with widely variable mechanisms of action like cyclosporin A, deferasirox, FK506, tamoxifen, and sertraline.
-[Level IV]
+[Level 4]

 The caveat to all of these potentially promising leads in new drugs and drug classes is the time it takes from discovery to dispensing a new medication, estimated to be roughly 12 years.
 This cycle, unfortunately, leads to the need for ancillary and interim solutions, which include judicious prescribing to limit resistance, combinatorial therapy, and antifungal adjuvant therapies.